Igalia/meta-webkit/README.md

 If meta-qt5 is present, this layer will provide an opt-in Qt5 API as an alternative to other Qt5 web-engines such as QtWebKit and QtWebEngine.

-This layer also optionally depends on meta-security to enable web process sandboxing for WebKit (`bubblewrap`):

-    URI: git://git.yoctoproject.org/meta-security
-    branch: main
-    revision: HEAD

 **Warning**: The default branch has been renamed to `main` because [#219](https://github.com/Igalia/meta-webkit/issues/219).
 The old default branch (`master`) will still be kept as a mirror of the `main` until February